 Because the process of learning and memorizing a song can be..how to say..trying at times, it’s important to end up with some fun.
 Otherwise - you will not be able to go back to studying ever again!

-I always recommend finishing with a sing through session, also explain why and how in my how to practice singing article.
+I always recommend finishing with a sing through session, also explain why and how in my how to learn singing article.
 So check it out.
 Get the song up on YT or a karaoke app, and just have a go, and enjoy the fact that we are a species that can sing.

-speaking about singing on stage
+Speaking about singing on stage

 Your technique doesn’t have to be splendid to move the audience.
 But you have to (l)earn your place on stage.
 And guess what: there is a system to this.